 It’s Brilliant for Brain Function and the Heart

-· According to some research, regular mountain walking can boost your creativity and problem-solving ability by as much as 50%.
+- According to some research, regular hill walking can boost your creativity and problem-solving ability by as much as 50%.

 Walking is free.
 You can do it absolutely anywhere.
 Most areas have a mountain or hill that is just waiting to be walked up and you don’t have to wait for permission.
 It’s an activity that gives you real a sense of achievement, a journey that includes a peak or two is brilliant.